Léon Strauss

-Léon Strauss (born August 14, 1927, in Sarrebourg, France) is a French historian and academic, specializing in nineteenth and twentieth century history of Alsace.
+Léon Strauss (14 August 1927 – 27 July 2026) was a French historian and academic, who specialised in 19th and 20th century history of Alsace.

+Life and career

+Strauss was born in Sarrebourg, France on 14 August 1927.
 He studied the history of trade unionism and the labor movement, and the history of the Left in Alsace.
-Strauss is Honorary Lecturer at the University of Strasbourg.
+Strauss was an honorary lecturer at the University of Strasbourg.

+Strauss died on 27 July 2026, at the age of 98.